 From my statistics on my blog, you all seem to enjoy reading my travel blogs so I will make sure that every place I visit I will do a short blog post talking all about my trips.
 As you know working for an airline does allow you to travel a lot.
-I decided from this year I would make good use of this and explore more & more European cities.
-Last year it was Edinburgh, Liverpool and Amsterdam.
-This year so far I’ve done London, Paris, Berlin, Marbella and Lisbon.
-I’m dying to do Dubrovnik, Barcelona & Madrid (I want to get the really fast train and do both of these together) and Prague next.
-Look at the stunning view coming into Lisbon below.
+I decided that I would make good use of this and explore more & more cities.
+I’m dying to do Berlin, Madrid, Seattle and Nice.
+Look at the stunning view coming into Lisbon above.

 So my Lisbon trip was only for the weekend and personally it was loads of time to explore the city.
 The photo above is the view from our hotel balcony.
 You could maybe do 1 more night but two nights, three days would be loads.
 I had a few recommendations from friends and all didn’t disappoint at all.
 We got a taxi straight from the airport to our hotel which was only 20mins away.
 Be careful of this as a taxi should only cost you €15 MAX and we were charged €25 on the way to the hotel.
 On the way back, it was actually only €10 so there was some difference.
 We stayed in the beautiful Fonte Cruz Hotel on Avenida Liberdade.
 This avenue is amazing with gorgeous big trees right down the middle of the street.
 Either side there are stores like Prada, Gucci and Miu Miu were the people are so stylish.
 The street itself is very central.
 When we go to the hotel, we changed and headed straight out for a walk of the city.
 We walked for about 15mins through the narrow cobbled streets and I immediately fell in love.
 I’d never been to Lisbon but had heard amazing things so it certainly didn’t disappoint so far.
 The buildings were all so pretty.
 This is the hotel and street outside below.